Quality Live 2025: celebrating innovative, sustainable and competitive quality

 The day concluded with the much-anticipated eighth International Quality Awards, announcing winners across nine categories.

 What a great day.
-The horsepower of almost 500 people exposed the opportunity to put quality management back on the map, enabling business performance in the modern context, especially sustainable and digital quality.
+The horsepower of close to 500 people exposed the opportunity to put quality management back on the map, enabling business performance in the modern context, especially sustainable and digital quality.
 And most of all, this opportunity is for today, not tomorrow.

 Vince Desmond, CEO, CQI